ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

   <source src="/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model/runelite-creators-kit-export-player-model.mp4">
 </video>

-## Cleaning Up the Character Model In Blender
+## Cleaning Up the Character Model in Blender

 The character models exported from Creator's Kit need a bit of cleanup before they can be rigged using Mixamo.
 Specifically, we need to delete some